oroinc/documentation/book/data_api.rst

 POST
 ----

-The POST verb is most-often utilized to **create** new resources.
+The POST verb is most often utilized to **create** new resources.
 In particular, it's used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.
 In other words, when creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI), etc.

-On successful creation, return HTTP status 201.
+On successful creation, return the HTTP response code 201.

 .. hint::